wagtail/wagtail/docs/advanced_topics/amp.rst

 -------------------------------------------------------

 You're probably not going to want to use the same templates on the AMP site as you do on the regular web site.
-So let's add some logic in so Wagtail will automatically use separate whenever a page is served with AMP enabled.
+Let's add some logic in to make Wagtail use a separate template whenever a page is served with AMP enabled.

-We can implement this logic as a mixin which allows us to implement it on many different page types.
+We can use a mixin, which allows us to re-use the logic on different page types.
 Add the following to the bottom of the amp_utils.py file that you created earlier:

 .. code-block:: python